EgorOrachyov/Berserk/README.md

-│       ├── glew - for OpenGL functions and extensions loading │       ├── glfw - for cross-platform window and input management │       ├── googletest - for Unit-testing of the engine source code modules │       ├── stbimage - image utilities for images loading, writing and resizing │       ├── tinyfiledialogs - for native OS file dialogs access │       ├── whereami - for executable location extracting │       └── yamc - for C++ locks implementation
+│       ├── glew - for OpenGL functions and extensions loading │       ├── glfw - for cross-platform window and input management │       ├── googletest - for Unit-testing of the engine source code modules │       ├── portablefiledialogs - for native OS dialogs access │       ├── stbimage - image utilities for images loading, writing and resizing │       ├── whereami - for executable location extracting │       └── yamc - for C++ locks implementation
 ├── Docs - documents, text files and various helpful stuff